DipStax/FIX4.2-protocol/shared/Network/README.md

 ## Example

-Certainly!
-Here is a **full example** demonstrating how to use your network library to create a simple TCP server that accepts multiple clients, uses a selector to monitor them, and echoes back any received messages.
+Here is a **full example** demonstrating how to use the network library to create a simple TCP server that accepts multiple clients, uses a selector to monitor them, and echoes back any received messages.
 This example covers declaration, acceptor, selector, adding/removing clients, and basic data handling.

 ```cpp
 int main() {